Voilett-Roze/asus/Setting-up-an-NTP-Server-for-your-local-lan.md

 fi
 ```

-then set point your devices that needs NTP service towards your routers IP
+* then set point your devices that needs NTP service towards your routers IP.
+* Don't forget to set the script as being executable: `chmod a+rx /jffs/scripts/*`

 # 3rd Party Addons